Rapper-actor Common revels in his Broadway stage debut - ExBulletin

 Stephen Adly Guirgis’ Pulitzer Prize-winning play stars Stephen McKinley Henderson, who plays a former New York police officer whose 30-year career ended after he was shot by a white rookie cop.
 Common plays his ex-con son struggling to do right by his father.

-Henderson calls it a New York story and is full of inclusive cast.
+Henderson calls it a New York story, and it’s full of inclusive actors.

 Watching from the stage each night, veteran actor Henderson says he sees more diversity than he’s ever seen before.